-RFSL, in collaboration with the Swedish Sports Confederation and specialist sports organisations, works for a trans inclusive sports movement.
-This project encompasses policy, training and empowerment.
+RFSL, in collaboration with the Swedish Sports Confederation and specialist sports organisations, works for a trans-inclusive sports movement.
+The project focuses on policies, training and empowerment.

 Trans people do little sports

 Trans people who want to do sports are limited by the fact that sports generally are gender-divided through regulations, changing rooms, jargon and norms.